 Response #6: Refer Them to Someone Else

-It’s a good idea for freelance web designers to build a network of freelance professionals whose skills complement your own.
+It’s a good idea for freelance web designers to build a network of freelance professionals whose skills complement their own.
 That way, when a client asks you to write web copy you can send them to a competent writer.
 Likewise, if they need some programming done, you can point them to a good programmer.

 Ask your contacts in related fields whether they would mind if you occasionally sent work to them.
-Also ask them whether they would mind referring any clients who need web design work to you.
+Also, ask them whether they would mind referring any clients who need web design work to you.

 Response #7: I Never Work for Less than $X

 This is another response that tends to filter out the bad clients.
-In particular, this eliminates those who are trying to get by with paying very little.
+In particular, this eliminates those who are trying to get by paying very little.